geneontology/exp-simple-report-generation/README.md

 ## Things to ponder

-- all sorts of fun trigger and actions can be though of here
+- all sorts of fun triggers and actions can be thought of here
 - cleaning/archiving could be ticket closing
 - maybe use gist API (pass secret)
   - allow for (easier-to-access?)raw TSVs
   - could append link comments to ticket once produced
 - act on locks instead of open
 - grebe
+- more structured runner / delagation